withastro/docs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 - Describe the change you are proposing, and why.
 - Only make changes to **one language**.
-- If your PR is for a specific version of Astro, check that `<Since v="x.x.x" />` is used where appropriate.
+- Use  `<Since v="x.x.x" />` when adding features for a specific version of Astro.
-- Read https://contribute.docs.astro.build/ to understand our contribution guidelines and writing style.
-This will help us review your PR faster.
+- Follow additional guidance at https://contribute.docs.astro.build/ for faster reviews.
 -->

 #### References